 And then there’s Target.
 My frustration at the Target plus size selection has gotten out of hand, so I’ll refrain from saying much, except that Target needs to fire whoever designs their plus-sized clothing.
 Why do they think I want to look like a trashbag?!?

 My frustration and lack of access to cute, affordable clothing led me to widen my search in hopes of finding clothes that I actually love.
+My daughter doesn’t get to be the only well-dressed woman in my house – mama want to look good, too!

 Dia&Co is a clothing company that’s been around since 2014, thanks to Nadia Boujarwah.
 A plus size girl herself, she was fed up with trying to find cute clothing she loved, so she created a company catering to sizes 14 and up.